-Figs. 4-6 show the minimal mass FRP/FRCM reinforcements that we obtained for a groin vault, a cloister vault and a barrel vault, respectively.
+Figs. 4, 5 and 6 show the minimal mass FRP/FRCM reinforcements that we obtained for a groin vault, a cloister vault and a barrel vault, respectively.
 The geometries of the examined vaults are illustrated in above figures, together with the corresponding background structures.

-The background structure of the examined groin vault features 237 nodes and 1840 connections (cf. Fig. 4a-c).
-The minimal mass reinforcement pattern of such a vault consists of FRP/FRCM strips with 0.17 mm thickness on the web panels (width of the meridian strips near the crown under vertical loading: 340 mm; total width of the square reinforcing patch covering the crown under combo seismic loading: 3000 mm); and 200 mm × 3.24 mm FRCM strips by the side of the groins at the corners (Fig. 4).
-The latter can be eventually replaced with pultruded FRP profiles with circular cross-section, 11.18 mm radius and 620.5 MPa tensile strength [45].
-It is worth observing that the above reinforcements prevent 'hinging' cracks departing from the crown and meridian cracks, in the case of vertical loading (Fig. 4d-f); and meridian cracks, cracks parallel to the groins, and the so-called 'Sabouret' cracks parallel to wall ribs, under combined vertical and seismic loading (Fig. 4g-1).
-The masonry strut network of the groin vault consist
+The background structure of the examined groin vault features 237 nodes and 1840 connections (cf. Figs. 4a-c).
+The minimal mass reinforcement pattern of such a vault consists of FRP/FRCM strips with thickness 0.17 mm on the web panels (width of the meridian strips near the crown under vertical loading: 340 mm; total width of the square reinforcing patch covering the crown under combo seismic loading: 3000 mm), and $200 \text{ mm} \times 3.24 \text{ mm}$ FRCM strips by the side of the groins at the corners (Fig. 4).
+The latter can also be replaced with pultruded FRP profiles with circular cross-section, 11.18 mm radius and 620.5 MPa tensile strength [45].
+We observe that the above reinforcements prevent 'hinging' cracks departing from the crown and meridian cracks, in the case of vertical loading (Figs. 4d-f); and combined meridian cracks, cracks parallel to the groins, and the so-called 'Sabouret' cracks parallel to wall ribs, under vertical and seismic loading (Figs. 4g-l).
+The masonry strut network of the groin vault consist of four main arches at the intersection of the webs (ribs), which are completed by secondary meridian arches and diagonal struts over the webs.

-Fig. 4.
-Top, side and 3D views of the optimal reinforcement patterns of a groin vault with FRP/FRCM strips of 0.17 mm thickness on the web panels, combined with 200 mm \times 3.24 mm FRCM strips or, alternatively, 11.18 mm radius pultruded FRP profiles at the corners (reinforcements marked in red). (a)-(c): Background structure. (d)-(f): Vertical loading. (g)-(i): Seismic loading in the +x-direction. (j)-(l): Combined vertical loading and seismic loading in two perpendicular directions.
-(For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)
+Figure 4: Top, side and 3D views of the optimal reinforcement patterns of a groin vault with FRP/FRCM strips of thickness 0.17 mm on the web panels, and 200 mm \times 3.24 mm FRCM strips or 11.18 mm radius pultruded FRP profiles at the corners (reinforcements marked in red). (a)-(c): Background structure. (d)-(f): Vertical loading. (g)-(i): Seismic loading in the +x-direction. (j)-(l): Combined vertical loading and seismic loading in two perpendicular directions.